 Working from home used to be a code for dodging the office.
 If you had a job, you ‘went to work’ and that’s all there was to it.
 Times have changed.
-Work has changed.
+Work has changed especially with the COVID outbreak.
 Now, you’re just as likely to encounter someone ‘at work’ in your local café, on a park bench or on the tube.
 Technology has made it easier to work wherever suits us, so we spend as much time in virtual offices as we do in traditional ones.
 It started with a massive surge in the numbers of people working from home, and not just freelancers (see our previous post on Coworking Misconceptions).
 From the spare room, corner or cupboard in our own homes to vast coworking spaces across London and hot desks around the country, we’re reclaiming the freedom to work how and where we want.

 All good, right?
 Well, if you ever work from home, whether it’s because you’re a freelancer, a start-up business or you’re employed but aren’t tied to a company office, you will know that it isn’t all plain sailing.
 It’s not all staying in your PJs all day, browsing the internet and chatting with the cat.
 It’s genuinely tough.
 Sure, you have a certain freedom, but that freedom can come at a cost.
 Trying to work in the place where you also have your downtime can end up making you feel that work and downtime blend into one another; so not only do you feel like you’re always at work, but your productivity can suffer.
 Longer hours, getting less done.
 It’s not exactly how you pictured being free of the workplace is it?